 - It believes in excellence, teamwork, integrity, and accountability to drive an ethical business of ratings.

-- It serves business in eight countries consisting of India, China, Hong Kong, Poland, Argentina, Singapore, USA, and the UK.
+- It serves business in eight countries: India, China, Hong Kong, Poland, Argentina, Singapore, the USA, and the UK.

-- It therefore as a credit rating agency provides necessary support to the consulting business, financial services, commercial and investment banks, insurance companies, asset management corporations, and private equity players.
+- Therefore, as a credit rating agency, it provides necessary support to the consulting business, financial services, commercial and investment banks, insurance companies, asset management corporations, and private equity players.

-- It offers independent insights and opinions which in turn becomes a constructive solution.
+- It offers independent insights and opinions, which becomes a constructive solution.

-- It facilitates business to take up comprehensive and conclusive business and investment decisions.
+- It facilitates businesses to take up comprehensive and conclusive business and investment decisions.

-- It additionally helps small lenders to take up the right lending calls and allow them to take correct business decisions.
+- It additionally helps small lenders to take up the right lending calls and allow them to make correct business decisions.

-- The process of due diligence may comprise the gathering of information from several research-based websites followed by meeting with the top management.
+- Due diligence may include gathering information from several research-based websites, followed by a meeting with the top management.

 - The rating agency provides both long-term and short-term ratings.

-- The rating stars from AAA and ends with SD.
+- The rating starts from AAA and ends with SD.

-- It provides credit rating for long term scale, short term scale, structured finance, credit enhancement, fixed deposit scale, corporate credit scale, etc.
+- It provides credit ratings for long-term scale, short-term scale, structured financeStructured FinanceStructured finance refers to the design and provision of financial products and services to satisfy complex financial requirements., credit enhancement, fixed deposit scale, corporate credit scale, etc.

-- To supplement the rationale, it provides financial commentary, the risk profile of a business.
+- To supplement the rationale, it provides financial commentary on the risk profile of a business.

-- The AAA rating is of the highest order and it indicates that the borrowers make timely payment.
+- The AAA rating is the highest order, indicating that the borrowers make timely payments.
 It ensures that the issuer makes timely payments.

 - The A rating is the rating that indicates the instrument issued of low risk and it has adequate safety with minor lapses in servicing obligations.